John Maxwell (British Army officer): Personal life

-Maxwell married in 1892 Louise Selina Bonynge, daughter of Charles Bonynge, and had one daughter.
+Maxwell married in 1892 Louisa Selina Bonynge, daughter of Charles Bonynge, and had one daughter.

+William Manchester's biography of Winston Churchill says Churchill's mother, the storied Jennie, Lady Randolph Churchill, who had many lovers, and Lady Maxwell each had affairs with the same British Army officer, Major Caryl John Ramsden, in Cairo, Egypt, in 1898.
+Jennie, who had been staying with Ramdsen in a hotel in Cairo, found him in bed with Lady Maxwell when she returned unexpectedly.
+Jennie immediately ended her relationship with Ramsden, to the amusement of one of the most famous of her lovers, the Prince of Wales, later King Edward VII.
+The Prince sent her a teasing note: "You had better have stuck to your old friends than gone on your Expedition to the Nile!
+Old friends are the best!"

 During his time in Egypt, Maxwell developed an interest in archaeology.
 He was a member of the Egypt Exploration Society, becoming its president after he retired from the army.
 Through the Society, Maxwell knew Lord Carnarvon and was an executor of his will.
 In this capacity, Maxwell advised Lady Carnarvon on taking on her late husband's concession to excavate Tutankhamun's tomb, and advised both her and Howard Carter on the management of various legal disputes with the Egyptian authorities.

 Legacy

 After 1916, the German medallist Walther Eberbach issued a satirical medal mocking Maxwell's handling of the Rising.

 On 16 March 1929, Maxwell's ashes were placed in the crypt in York Minster.
 His body was cremated in London but because he served as a general for the Northern Command at York, it was thought that York was the best resting place for the soldier.
 His ashes were placed in an urn, the urn was placed into a casket and the casket was placed into a bigger casket to act as a coffin.
 His ashes were taken by train from London to York and were escorted by military personnel to York Minster.
 The casket containing his ashes was placed in a cavity in the ground in front of the crypt altar.
-The ceremony was officiated by The Dean of York.
+The ceremony was officiated by the Dean of York, Lionel Ford.
 This was the first time such a ceremony had taken place in York Minster.

-In May 2011 Maxwell's orders and medals were auctioned by Dixon Noonan Webb in London, they realising £26,000 to an unnamed bidder.
+In May 2011 Maxwell's orders and medals were auctioned by Dix Noonan Webb in London, realising £26,000 to an unnamed bidder.